halilkaya/wppy/README.md

 Usage
 ====

 1. Go to the directory that you want to install Wordpress.
-Ex:
+Ex:\n
     ```$ cd /var/www/```
    (PS: You don't need to create a directory. wppy will do it for you)
 2. Just run wppy with --name parameter.
-This parameter will be your folder name.
+This parameter will be your folder name.\n
     ```$ wppy -n myblog```